 Now when we navigate to the page where this particular Reusable Block has been used, we can see the content has been updated:

 WordPress Reusable Blocks are a new and powerful feature that should be talked about a lot more.
-This is easily one of the most powerful new features added to WordPress since Custom Post Types were introduced.
+This is easily one of WordPress’s most powerful new features since Custom Post Types were introduced.

-In the end, this new feature will be a great way to help developers build websites that are not only easier for users to manage their own content but also a really easy way for users to make their website more dynamic without any additional development.
+In the end, this new feature will be a great way to help developers build websites that are easier for users to manage their own content and a really easy way for users to make their website more dynamic without any additional development.

 Here at Valet, we have already started leveraging this new feature to help our clients make their websites more awesome — and everyone loves it.